emagar/dipMex/README.md

 -   `nom` = member's name.

-<a id="orgc649b74"></a>
+<a id="orgfcf129e"></a>

 # Acknowledgements

 Eric Magar Meurs acknowledges financial support from the Asociación Mexicana de Cultura A.C.
-Many thanks to Ana Lucía Enríquez Araiza, Sonia Kuri Kosegarten, Vidal Mendoza Tinoco, and Eugenio Solís Flores Tinoco for research assistance.
+Many thanks to Ana Lucía Enríquez Araiza, Sonia Kuri Kosegarten, Vidal Mendoza Tinoco, Eugenio Solís Flores Tinoco, and Guilermo Alfaro Núñez for research assistance.
 The author is responsible for mistakes and shortcomings in the data.
 Please report any error to emagar at gmail dot com.